mattbierner/act.js/README.md

         });
     };

-    var f = act.as(sum, {}, 10);
+    var f = act.as(sum, {}, [10]);
     f(1); -> 11
     f(1, 2, 3); -> 16
-    f.become(undefined, undefined, 20);
+    f.become(undefined, undefined, [20]);
     f(1); -> 21
     f(1, 2, 3); -> 26

-Not specifying an implementation function or scope object when creating a replacement behavior will automatically use the current behavior's value for the given object.
+Not specifying an implementation function, scope object, or bound arguments when creating a replacement behavior will automatically use the current behavior's value for the given object.

 ## Replacement Behavior ##
 act.js allows you to specify a replacement behavior to use when a function is next